jpvantassel/git-course/README.md

 git config --help
 ```

-### Local Repositories
+## Local Repositories

 ```bash
 cd <myprojectdirectory>         # Move to project directory you want to track ls -la                          # List files in directory git init                        # Initialize git directory ls -la                          # List files in directory -> Note .git folder!
 ```

 What's going on at this point

 ```bash
 git status                      # Shows what is and is not being tracked
 ```

 What if we have a file(s) that we dont want to track.
 Use __.gitignore__

 ```bash
 ls -la                          # List files in directory touch .gitignore                # This creates a .gitignore file for us ls -la                          # List files in directory -> Note .gitignore file!
 ```

-But how does it know what we want to ignore. <br>
+But how does it know what we want to ignore.
 For that, we need to edit the file.
-Since its just a text file edit any way you wish (e.g. vim, emacs, nano). <br>
+Since its just a text file edit any way you wish (e.g. vim, emacs, nano).

 ```bash
 vim .gitignore                  # Use vim to open the file BoringStuff.xlsx                # Ignore MS Excel file called BoringStuff *.txt                           # Ignore all .txt files
 ```

 Now that we have excluded the junk.
 Lets tell git to add the rest to the staging area

 ```bash
 git status                      # Current state of our directory git add -A                      # -A add everything (that isn't "gitignored")